OpenNebula/docs/source/integration_and_development/infrastructure_drivers_development/vcenter_driver.rst

 OpenNebula treats **snapshots** a tad different than VMware.
 OpenNebula assumes that they are independent, whereas VMware builds them incrementally.
 This means that OpenNebula will still present snapshots that are no longer valid if one of their parent snapshots are deleted, and thus revert operations applied upon them will fail.
 The snapshot preserves the state and data of a virtual machine at a specific point in time including disks, memory, and other devices, such as virtual network interface cards so this operation may take some time to finish.

-vCenter impose some limitations and its behavior may differ from vCenter 5.5 to 6.5.
 If you create a snapshot in OpenNebula note the following limitations:

 - **It's not a good idea to add or detach disks or nics if you have created a snapshot**.
 DISKs and NICs elements will be removed from your OpenNebula VM and if you revert to your snapshot, those elements that were added or removed won't be added again to OpenNebula VM and vCenter configuration may not be in sync with OpenNebula's representation of the VM.
 It would be best to remove any snapshot, perform the detach actions and then create a snapshot again affecting operations.
 - If despite the previous point you try to detach a disk while the VM is powered on, OpenNebula will not allow this action.
 If you detach the disk while the VM is in POWEROFF OpenNebula will remove the DISK element but the disk won't be removed from vCenter.